mercihohmann/twentythree-coding-challenge1/README.md

 # Student Engineer Frontend Challenge - Mercedesz Hohmann

-In the src folder there are two separate folder with the code files for the two parts.
+In the src folder, there are two separate folders with the code files for the two parts.
+To those folders, I put only the most important files that I actually used and modified.
+I hope it's okay in this way otherwise please let me know!

 ## Part 1